 The trouble is, many organisations are doing NOTHING.
 Plenty of UK firms are waiting to find out how that will be reflected in our local laws (incredibly closely based on the current draft of the Data Protection Bill that will soon become law).
 And a far far larger proportion of non-EU firms who handle EU personal data have their heads buried in the sand.

 From that UK perspective, we won’t be out of Europe until well after the May 2018 GDPR enforcement date (Article 50 means we’re on the ‘fast’ track to be out of Europe on 1st April 2019 – no the irony isn’t lost on me).
-IF – a big ‘IF’ – that’s not successfully challenged by parliament (some commentators have even said it could take up to 10 years.
+IF – a big ‘IF’ – that’s not successfully challenged by parliament (some commentators have even said it could take many years.
 After all, no-one’s ever done this before).
 That means, at the VERY least, 10 months bound directly, for all personal data processing, by the GDPR.

 During that time, any UK firm reporting an incident impacting European and/or UK citizen’s data could (depending on your opinion on likely EU impartiality), have a big blue and gold target on their backs.